c0de-wizard/stargazer/README.md

 - **UI**: This is responsible displaying data.

 ### Navigator
 This module enables us to navigate between the app, as the name suggests.
-It contains the main navigation graph file and subgraphs each located in every feature module.
+It contains the main navigation graph file and sub-graphs each located in every feature module.
 The beauty of this is that feature modules don't need to depend on other feature modules

-🚧 Jetpack Compose (Under Development) 🚧
+### 🚧 Jetpack Compose (Under Development) 🚧
 I'm currently migrating each module to [Jetpack Compose](https://developer.android.com/jetpack/compose).

 ### Progress